darrenapollo/darrenapollo/README.md

 ## iOS Developer at Sharemob
 ### Reach me at darrenapollo@gmail.com

 Welcome to my Github Readme.
-I am an iOS developer with over three years experience, based in Ireland, but work remotely from anywhere.
+I am an iOS developer based in Ireland, but work remotely from anywhere.
 I am currently working at Sharemob, where I work on the #1 entertainment app My Talking Pet (https://apps.apple.com/app/my-talking-pet/id1427290424), among other projects.
 Outside of Sharemob, I am working on my own personal projects.
 For more information on them, see below!

 # PUBLISHED APPS